This site is intended for UK healthcare professionals only

 ‘Dr. Atkins' Diet Revolution’ was published in 1972.
 He recommended a low-carb, high-fat diet for rapid weight loss and improved health.
 With over 15 million books sold worldwide, he epitomises the salesman Gladwell describes, charismatically advocating for a movement and communicating its merits to the masses.

-In 2002, journalist Gary Taubes published ‘What if it’s all been a big fat lie?’ in the New York Times, which challenged the consensus on dietary advice.
+In 2002, journalist Gary Taubes published ‘What if it’s all been a big fat lie?’ in the New York Times, which challenged the consensus on dietary advice at the time.
 In his role as a connector, his provocative article stimulated debate amongst academics and allowed the public to join in with the discourse.

 Two distinct waves

 Atkins’ first diet book was published in 1972 but didn’t become a New York Times bestseller until 1997, where it remained for 5 years.
-Interestingly, these peak sales coincided with Gary Taubes’ seminal article.
+Interestingly, these peak sales occurred around the same time as Gary Taubes’ seminal article.

 From 2004 onwards, Google has offered data on ‘Google Trends’, a tool that allows users to observe the popularity of search terms and topics over time.